November 22, 2019

 Focus on the things that make you smile.
 For me, those things include animals, nature, good friends, and a good cup of coffee.

-A couple of pics from my personal journal using prompts during the Creative Journalling Workshop series with Jean E. Tait.
-Response was good and I had lots of fun co-facilitating with Jean.
+A photo from my personal journal using prompts during the Creative Journaling Workshop series with Jean E. Tait.
+Response was good and I had lots of fun co-facilitating.

 Another journal page following the Documented Life Project prompts.